besartelezi/js-21-card-game/README.md

 Most importantly, I need to make sure the user experience goes smoothly, this means, to automate anything that can be automated, remove buttons when they aren't needed anymore, etc etc.
 - [x] The Hit and Stand buttons are hidden until the game had started and it's the player's turn, once he stands, the buttons are removed again.
 - [x] After game is finished, the start button needs to transform into a "restart" button
-- [ ] If I hit and get over 21, the game needs to be over, I shouldn't be able to hit anymore and my only option should be to playa again.
+- [ ] If the player hits and they get over 21, the game needs to be over, they shouldn't be able to hit anymore and their only option should be to play again.
+- [ ] The task description mentioned something about using prompts when needed, double-check if I have met those requirements.
 - [ ] Styling (this can be done at the end)

+### Fun Features I could add if I had the time
+* Let the Ace be worth 1 point if the player or dealer hits this card and if the total of the cards will be valued at above 21 if the ace is counted as having a value of 11
+  * This is how it's used in professional BlackJack
+* A gambling mechanic
+* Create custom players in the game (computers)
+* Add a card-counter, showing the player how many cards there are currently in the deck
+* Have the dealer be D'Arby from the popular anime JoJo's Bizarre Adventure, and while playing, let him sometimes say one of his famous quotes
+  * I created a similar mechanic like this for my cookie clicker game [that you can play here!](https://besartelezi.github.io/coockie-clicker/)
+* When the player wins with a natural 21, that it's shown on the screen that they won by Blackjack!
+This also counts for the dealer.
+And if both parties have a natural 21, that it ends up in a draw.

 ## What time?
 Reflection Time!
 Something I could definitely work on in the future, is making my HTML more SEO-friendly.
 I have used a lot of divs at places where I could certainly place another element. </br>